micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And He said to them, Elijah, it is true, does come first to restore all things _and_ [^g]set them to rights.
+And He said to them, Elijah, it is true, does come first to restore all things _and_ set them to rights.
 And how is it written of the Son of Man that He will suffer many things _and_ be utterly despised _and_ be treated with contempt _and_ rejected?